ONSgeo/Earth-Observation/README.md

 # Earth-Observation
-Resources on the use of earth observation data in ONS
+Resources on the use of Earth observation data in ONS